 While still with the Mets, Shamsky had opened restaurants with former Yankee and Met Phil Linz, and later became a real-estate consultant.
 He was a play-by-play and color broadcaster for the Mets in 1980 and 1981.
 In 1980 he worked alongside Bob Goldsholl for cable, and in ’81, he did radio and cable TV with Ralph Kiner, Bob Murphy, and Steve Albert.
 In a 1999 episode of the sitcom Everybody Loves Raymond, Shamsky appeared as himself along other 1969 teammates.
 (The dog on the show was named Shamsky and others, including comedian Jon Stewart, have followed suit in their pet naming.)
 In 2004 Shamsky wrote a book with Barry Zeman called The Magnificent Seasons.
 It is the story of the three championship sports teams in New York in 1969 and 1970, the Mets, Jets, and Knicks.

 For his eight-year major-league career, Shamsky hit .253 with 68 home runs and 233 RBIs.
-He married twice and had two daughters and, as of 2009, five grandchildren.
-As of 2014, he was still a New York resident.
+He married twice and had two daughters and, as of 2013, five grandchildren.
+He still resides in the New York area.
 Shamsky is a member of the New York Jewish Sports Hall of Fame and was inducted into the National Jewish Sports Hall of Fame in 1994.
 The bat he used to swat four straight homers is on display at the National Baseball Hall of Fame.